KeerthanaNyalapally/Call-Centre-Dashboard-using-Excel/README.md

 Greetings to the future Data Analyst, Here is the detailed explaination of the project.

-📞 Call Center Dashboard in Excel
+# 📞 Call Center Dashboard in Excel

-Project Overview
+# Project Overview

 This project showcases an interactive Excel dashboard built to analyze and visualize the performance of a call center.
 It combines advanced Excel techniques like DAX, PivotTables, Power Query, and dynamic visuals to deliver deep insights into call center KPIs, customer behavior, and representative performance.

-Tools & Features Used
+# Tools & Features Used

 1.Power Pivot & Data Model

 2.DAX (Data Analysis Expressions)

 3.PivotTables & PivotCharts

 4.Slicers & Conditional Formatting

 5.XLOOKUP, IF, and WEEKDAY formulas

 6.KPI Tiles, Bar/Line Charts.

 7.Design elements (themes, shapes, images)

-Key KPIs Calculated
+# Key KPIs Calculated

 - Total Call Count
 - Total Purchase Amount
 - Total Call Duration
 - Average Satisfaction Rating
-- # of Happy Callers (5-star ratings)
+- NO. of Happy Callers (5-star ratings)

-Project Methodology
+# Project Methodology

 1. Data Setup: Organized call data and customer details into two structured Excel tables.
 2. Theme Styling: Applied a custom theme with consistent colors and fonts for professional appearance.